-On that she has changed her mind, albeit feeling “depressed” at having to do so.
+On that she changed her mind, albeit feeling “depressed” at having to do so.
 And any opposition to tokenism appears to have been completely abandoned.
-The Lib Dem manifesto for the 2019 election commits to allowing all-BAME and all-LGBT+ shortlists.
+The Lib Dem manifesto for the 2019 election committed to allowing all-BAME (black, Asian and minority ethnic) and all-LGBT+ shortlists.

 That shift in approach to policy mirrors personal changes Swinson has made to her style.